redox-os/book/src/ch08-05-troubleshooting.md

 ### Podman

 If enabled, the Podman environment is set up.
-[Podman](./ch02-06-podman-build.md) is recommended for distros other than Pop!_OS/Ubuntu/Debian.
+[Podman](./ch02-06-podman-build.md) is recommended for distros other than Pop!_OS, Ubuntu and Debian.

 If your build appears to be missing libraries, have a look at [Debugging your Podman Build Process](./ch02-06-podman-build.md#debugging-your-build-process).
 If your Podman environment becomes broken, you can use `podman system reset` and `rm -rf build/podman`.
 In some cases, you may need to do `sudo rm -rf build/podman`.